OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_XXE_Injection.md

 ### Source Code Review

-The following Java API may be vulnerable to XXE if they are not configured properly.
+The following Java APIs may be vulnerable to XXE if they are not configured properly.

 ```text
 javax.xml.parsers.DocumentBuilder